xjia77/Coronavirus-Tracker-WebApp/README.md

 Data source used: [JHU CSSE](https://github.com/CSSEGISandData/COVID-19).

 If you like it, please give me a star!
+Thank you!